We’re going to teach you how to clean a Cricut mat and make it sticky again.

 The questions I get the most are about cleaning and resticking cutting mats, especially after they’ve been used to cut felt.

-I’ll explain how you can get rid of all the built-up gunk.
+I’ll explain how you can get rid of all the built-up gunk when you clean a Cricut mat.

 We’ll go over resticking your cutting mat when it’s no longer working and end with some tips and answers to your frequently asked questions.